Icession/Java-Capstone/README.md

 ## 🔹 Exception Handling

-Robust exception handling is implemented using `try-catch` blocks.
-The program safely handles user input errors, such as entering non-numeric values, by catching `NumberFormatException` and displaying a user-friendly message via `JOptionPane`.
-This ensures the application remains stable and user-centric, even with unexpected inputs.
-The code could easily be extended to include custom exceptions for advanced error tracking.
+An exception handling is implemented using `try-catch` blocks.
+The program safely handles user input errors, such as entering non-numeric values, by catching `NumberFormatException` and displaying a user-friendly message from `JOptionPane`.
+This ensures the application remains stable and user friendly, even with unexpected inputs.
+The code could easily be extended to include custom exceptions for error tracking.

 ![image](https://github.com/user-attachments/assets/0d0b4a8e-a1b6-422a-850d-ae0184305ea7)

 ## 🔹 File Handling

-A dedicated class, `Score`, manages file operations using `FileWriter` and `BufferedWriter`.
-After each game, the number of attempts is written to a file named `Record.txt`.
-This simple yet effective file handling ensures persistence of game data and demonstrates how Java programs can interact with external files for logging or data analysis purposes.
+The class `Score`, manages file operations using `FileWriter` and `BufferedWriter`.
+After each game, the number of attempts is written to a file named `Record.txt` and it will display in the terminal as well.
+This simple file handling ensures persistence of game data and demonstrates how this program can interact with external files for logging or data analysis purposes.

 public class Score {